intLyc/MTO-Platform/README.md

 5. Table Statistics
     - Select Table on the right side to display the experimental data
-    - Display data
+    - Display data with metric
-      - Reps
-      - Obj
-      - Score
-      - min(Obj) (for Competitive-MTO)
-      - Time Used
     - Data type (for Obj and min(Obj))
       - Mean
       - Mean&Std
-      - Mean&CV(mean constraint violation)
-      - Mean&CV&FR(feasible rate)
       - Std
       - Median
       - Best
       - Worst
-      - CV
-      - FR
     - Statistical test (for Fitness)
       - None
       - Rank sum test